kubernetes/minikube/site/content/en/docs/drivers/qemu.md

 minikube start supports some qemu specific flags:

 * **`--qemu-firmware-path`**: The path to the firmware image to be used.
-  * Note: while the flag should override the config, if the flag does not take effect try running `minikube delete --all --purge`.
+  * Note: while the flag should override the config, if the flag does not take effect try running `minikube delete`.
   * MacPorts: if you are installing [minikube](https://ports.macports.org/port/minikube/) and [qemu](https://ports.macports.org/port/qemu/) via MacPorts on a Mac with M1, use the following flag: `--qemu-firmware-path=/opt/local/share/qemu/edk2-aarch64-code.fd`

 ## Issues